chongzhengxia/RNA-seq/README.md

 # RNA-seq
-This script takes the FASTQ raw data as the input and the RSEM quantitative data as the output
+RNA-seq.sh : This script takes the FASTQ raw data as the input and the RSEM quantitative data as the output